 Below you will find highlights of the work that Eamonn has authored and co-authored in relation to the work of the Centre for Criminology:

-Alexandra Cox is a senior lecturer in the Department of Sociology at the University of Essex.
+Alexandra Cox is a senior lecturer in the Department of Sociology and Criminology at the University of Essex.
 Her research interests lie in the consequences of confinement for young people and in the role of mercy in the lives of people sentenced to extreme prison sentences.

 Below you will find highlights of the work that Alexandra has authored and co-authored in relation to the work of the Centre for Criminology: